Declassified: Organic Coffee Myth - Legendary Aviation Coffee Company

 We are a veteran-owned specialty coffee company based in Rockwall, Texas.
 Every product we offer is specialty grade, selected because it clears the professional evaluation bar, not because it cleared a paperwork checklist.

 Before any coffee ever hits our Loring S35 Kestrel production roaster for a full run, it earns its place on our Roest L100 Plus sample roaster first.
 Every green coffee lot we consider gets precision-roasted in small batches, cupped, scored, and data-logged.
 Five temperature sensors.
 Automatic first crack detection.
 Cloud-archived roast curves.
-The same obsessive, instrument-driven approach that defines flight testing, applied to coffee sourcing.
 If it doesn't perform at that stage, it never makes it into a bag with our name on it.

-Our Dominican Republic Estate Coffee cleared that bar and then some, sitting in the top 1% of the already elite specialty grade tier.
-It is then production-roasted on the Loring S35 Kestrel, a smokeless convection system that uses up to 80% less fuel than traditional drum roasters.
+Every coffee we source clears an 85-point floor, five points above the specialty threshold, which puts it in the top 1% of all coffee produced.
+Our Dominican Republic Estate, an estate-style coffee, earned a 92 from Coffee Review, the independent rating publication.
+It is production-roasted on the Loring S35 Kestrel, a smokeless convection system that uses up to 80% less fuel than traditional drum roasters.
 We keep bean temperature below 430F.
-Staying below that ceiling preserves the bean's natural undertones and showcases the farmer's work.
-Past that point the roast profile dominates, masking those origin undertones and introducing astringency and a lingering negative aftertaste.
+Staying below that ceiling preserves the bean's natural undertones.
+Past that point, the roast profile dominates, masking those origin undertones and introducing astringency and a lingering negative aftertaste.
 The goal is to highlight what the grower built, not bury it under roast.

-See it in the cup.
-Explore the specialty-grade coffee fleet, the Boujee Bomb loose-leaf teas, and the Superbly Simple Syrups.
+The standard shows up in the cup.
+Start with the specialty-grade coffee fleet, then the Boujee Bomb loose-leaf teas and Superbly Simple Syrups.

 Fly with better data.